gaehlerm/SoftwareEngineering/README.md

 However, all the time you have to stay in close contact with a domain expert.
 Under no circumstances you should make changes that contradict what he says.

-## Entities, value objects, aggregates
+## Building blocks of DDD

+In the book Domain-Driven Design, Eric Evans also introduced the terms of entities, value objects and aggregates.
+These are different models to distinguish between different objects with different properties.
+Generally the building blocks of a domain-driven design are implemented in object oriented design.
+In most cases this is the easiest choice to model the functionality of the building blocks.
+However, other programming paradigms may be chosen as well.

+### Entities

 // https://youtu.be/4rhzdZIDX_k

 Entities are unique objects.
 Their lifetime typically spans over most of the code lifetime and they have unique properties and typically an ID.
 A very simple example are humans.
 Every human is unique and there are attempts to give every human some kind of ID.
 Though this is harder than it sounds.
 Obviously, names are not appropriate as a unique identifier.
 The social security number is used in some places, but not everyone has one and there is nothing comparable in many other countries.
-For many websites, the email-address is used, at times also the phone number. #what else to write about entities?
+For many websites, the email-address is used, at times also the phone number.

+One example for entities are seats in a stadium.
+Each customer buys a ticket for a specific seat.
+Thus the seats and the customers are both entities.
+They are both unique objects.
+For each customer there is exactly one seat reserved.

+Now it is different if the tickets are not assigned to a specific seat (general admission).
+If the customers may sit on any seat available.
+Then the seats and customers are not entities anymore.
+They are just one object among many.
+They become exchangable.
+They become value objects.

+A tricky question is how to create a unique identifier for each entity.
+For example for a user of Netflix.
+A first attempt is to take the email address.
+This was done in many cases and is a good attempt, but it fails if the user wants to change the email address.
+Often it is better to create some kind of unique id, however this is not as easy as it sounds and cannot be explained in this book.

+When creating an entity it is important to stripe it down to the absolutely essential properties. # Does the email address belong into the entity or only inside an aggregate?

+### Value Object

 Value objects are pretty much the opposite of entities.
 Value objects are only defined by their properties.
 They don’t have any unique ID.
 One example are apples in the super market.
 They might look slightly different, but all together they are indistinguishable.
 The only interesting traits are the flavor and the price of an apple.
 Other than that, they can be replaced at any time.
 Value objects are immutable.
 Thus if you don't like the apple, replacing it with another one is the only option you have.

 Having value objects is extremely useful, even if you don't care much about DDD.
 For example, you may have an email object.
 As it is a value object, it may be set only once by the constructor.
 Thus you can also do the checking of the correctness of the address in the constructor.
 You won't have to deal with it anywhere else.
+Common value objects are small custom types, for example a price.
+A price is set in its constructor and cannot be changed anymore.
+Furthermore the constructor can ensure that the price is valid.
+Similar things can be done i.e. for making email address its own type, rather than using plain strings.

 Now there is the question left when an object should be an entity or a value object.
 As I already mentioned before, value objects are immutable.
 So if you have an object, like the apple above, that will never change it's properties, it is likely to be a value object.
 On the other hand, if something is important enough to change its properties, it should be an entity.
 Generally you should have more values objects than entities in your code.

+### Services

+Services are used for operations on value objects or entities.
+A good service has 3 properties //Quote DDD p.
+105:
+- The operation does not naturally fit into an entity or a value object.
+- The interface of the service is defined in terms of the domain model.
+- The service does not have any internal state that can change over time.

+A service is an operation on the domain model.
+Its name is part of the Ubiquitous language.
+Services are generally represented by functions.

+While entities and value objects are generally too fine grained to be reused, services are medium grained and thus appropriate for reuse.

+### Aggregates

 Aggregates are a combination of several other objects.
 They typically consist of some entities and value objects.
 For example a car consists of an engine, a chassis and wheels.
 Let's say that the wheels wear off and once in a while you have to change them.
 This makes them an entity of the car.
 Meanwhile the engine and the chassis never change their state.
 These are value objects.
 // Ddd p.150?